25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   }
   ```

-- Copy Constructor: This constructor creates an object by copying variables from another object.
+- Copy Constructor: This constructor creates an object by copying variables from another object
-  - Its main use is to initialize a new instance to the values of an existing instance.
+  - Its main use is to initialize a new instance to the values of an existing instance

   ```csharp
   class Geek {